carlosveigadev/Bubble-Sort-Microverse/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)
  [![Run on Repl.it](https://repl.it/badge/github/wrakc/Bubble-Sort---Microverse)](https://repl.it/@aliabdulaziz/Bubble-Sort-Microverse)

-> In this project, the you will implement the bubble sort algorithm.
+> In this project, it is implemented the bubble sort algorithm.
 Assignment is focused on the use of yield and passing a block to a method.

 ## Built With